madetech/handbook/guides/policy/dealing_code_policy.md

 **FCA** means the Financial Conduct Authority.

-**Inside Information** means information which relates to the Company or any Company Securities, which is not publicly available, which is likely to have a non-trivial effect on the price of Company Securities and which an investor would be likely to use as part of the basis of his or her investment decision.
+**Inside Information** means information which relates to the Company or any Company Securities, which is not publicly available, which is likely to have a non-trivial effect on the price of Company Securities and which an investor would be likely to use as part of the basis of their investment decision.

 **Investment Programme** means a share acquisition scheme relating only to the Company’s shares under which: (A) shares are purchased by a Restricted Person pursuant to a regular standing order or direct debit or by regular deduction from the person’s salary or director’s fees; or (B) shares are acquired by a Restricted Person by way of a standing election to re-invest dividends or other distributions received; or (C) shares are acquired as part payment of a Restricted Person’s remuneration or director’s fees.

 **Market Abuse Regulation** means the Market Abuse Regulation as in force in the United Kingdom from time to time.

-**Notifiable Transaction** means any transaction relating to Company Securities conducted for the account of a PDMR or PCA, whether the transaction was conducted by the PDMR or PCA or on his or her behalf by a third party and regardless of whether or not the PDMR or PCA had control over the transaction.
+**Notifiable Transaction** means any transaction relating to Company Securities conducted for the account of a PDMR or PCA, whether the transaction was conducted by the PDMR or PCA or on behalf of the PDMR or PCA by a third party and regardless of whether or not the PDMR or PCA had control over the transaction.
 This captures every transaction which changes a PDMR’s or PCA’s holding of Company Securities, even if the transaction does not require clearance under this code.
 It also includes pledging or lending Company Securities, gifts of Company Securities, the grant of options or share awards, the exercise of options or vesting of share awards and transactions carried out by investment managers or other third parties on behalf of a PDMR, including where discretion is exercised by such investment managers or third parties and including under Trading Plans or Investment Programmes.
 Further details of transactions which are deemed Notifiable Transactions are set out in Schedule 4.

 **PCA** means a person closely associated with a PDMR, being: